 For the recipe, I wanted to find lavender buds that weren't too dried out they lost their color.
 I've noticed this happens a lot when I buy lavender; the buds are more of a grey/brown color rather than a beautiful blue/purple hue.

-So, I did a lot of searching and chose a brand that truly delivered!
+So, I did a lot of searching and chose a small company that truly delivered!
+The brand is called Lavande Sur Terre.
 The buds are super fragrant and absolutely beautiful!

-This post isn’t sponsored by them, just felt excited to finally find a brand that sells colorful lavender buds and had to share!
+This post isn't sponsored by them, but I felt excited to finally find a brand that sells colorful lavender buds and had to share their amazing product!

 To start, I like to get the dry ingredients together first in a large mixing bowl.
-Then I move on to the sugar and cutting in the zest and lavender buds.
+Then I move on to the sugar and cut in the zest and lavender buds.